Overtime Calculator

 To get started you don't need to download an Excel sheet or application.
 You can do the math directly on this page following these simple four steps:

-1. In the form below, start by filling the four cells below;
+1. In the form below, start by filling the cells above;

 2. Provide the amount in $ that you are paying per hour for your employees